 A fear of flying (that’s another story) forced me to look at alternatives to get me from London to Sydney.
-The alternative I chose was to spend 42 days at sea visiting places such as The Azores, The Caribbean, Panama City and Tahiti before reaching Sydney.
+The alternative I chose was to spend 42 days at sea visiting places such as The Azores, The Caribbean, Panama Canal and City and Tahiti before reaching Sydney.
 I saw it as a means to an end, to get me from A to B without having to step on a plane, but I unexpectedly began to enjoy the P&O voyage.

 One of my favourite parts of the voyage was the Panama Canal.
 I had learnt about it at school but to actually experience it was just fantastic and I consider it a highlight of my travels.
 After all, it is considered to be one of the seven modern wonders of the world – I think I would agree with that.